Many Canadian businesses offer their products and services outside Canada.

 TRADEMARK FACTORY: This is a viable option only if you are thinking about registering your trademark in less than 5 other countries.
 If you are looking for true international exposure, this will be insurmountable.

 DOROTHY: That's what I thought.

-TRADEMARK FACTORY: The second option is available to you if your business has what they call a "a real and effective commercial establishment" in a country that is a member to the Madrid Agreement or Madrid Protocol.
+TRADEMARK FACTORY: The second option is available to you if your business has what they call "a real and effective commercial establishment" in a country that is a member of the Madrid Agreement or Madrid Protocol.
 In plain English, "a real and effective commercial establishment" means that you have a branch, an office, or a daughter company in that other country.
-And once again, most countries are members to either the Madrid Agreement or Madrid Protocol.
+And once again, most countries are members of either the Madrid Agreement or Madrid Protocol.

 DOROTHY: But I'm already shipping my clothes internationally!

 TRADEMARK FACTORY: Simply having sales in that other country is not sufficient for the purposes of using the Madrid Agreement or Madrid Protocol to file for international trademark protection.